 Since the mid-1990s, area groundwater quality was on a continuous decline.
 In the northern portion of the Pleasant Valley Basin of Ventura County, a large mound of brackish inflows and salts had steadily accumulated, causing groundwater levels to rise over 200 feet, while quality declined in accordance.
 The situation forced the City of Camarillo to reduce groundwater pumping, increase State Water imports, and blend it with local water to achieve a more desirable water quality.
 Without action to address the groundwater quality issues, more City wells would be forced to shut down.

 WSC and the City of Camarillo partnered on the project, from planning through permitting, funding, detailed design review, strategic communications, and construction management.
 WSC helped the City secure more than $21 million in grant funding, an essential win for the project’s financial feasibility.

-The facility is fully constructed and currently undergoing precision testing for quality control before the plant becomes fully operational in early 2022.
+The facility is fully constructed and currently undergoing precision testing for quality control before the plant becomes fully operational in late summer 2022.